gjoyce42/Technical_Writing/Data_Analysis.md

 ​
 ## Overview
 ​
 Data analysis can be done with any spreadsheet software from Microsoft Excel to OpenOffice Calc.
-This tutorial focuses on Google Sheets because it is free (as are many others), it can be accessed fr
+This tutorial focuses on Google Sheets for a few reasons:
+*
 ​
 ## Lesson Steps/Components [as many as needed]
 ​